 Risk Management at Bank Norwegian shall ensure that the exposure to risk is known at all times and within the limits set by the Board.
-Risk management shall further support the NFH Group's strategic development and achievement of targets.
+Risk management shall further support the bank's strategic development and achievement of targets.

-The NFH Group has established a boardapproved risk management framework with its own policies for all significant risks with associated risk appetite, key risk indicators (KRI) and tolerance levels.
-As outlined in the risk management framework and in the business strategy, the NFH Group shall primarily generate earnings through exposure to unsecured lending in the retail segment.
+The bank has established a board-approved risk management framework with its own policies for all significant risks with associated risk appetite, key risk indicators (KRI) and tolerance levels.
+As outlined in the risk management framework and in the business strategy, the bank shall primarily generate earnings through exposure to unsecured lending in the retail segment.
 Other financial risks are limited by the defined risk limits.
-The risk limits are determined in relation to the NFH Group's buffer capital and risk-bearing capacity.
+The risk limits are determined in relation to the bank's buffer capital and risk-bearing capacity.

-Risk exposure and development are regularly monitored and reported to the NFH Group's board and executive management team.
+Risk exposure and development are regularly monitored and reported to the bank's board and executive management team.